-Review the trainee's plans for developing transferable skills in research and general knowledge on an annual basis, at a minimum. · · Ensure that my trainee has regular meetings with his/her full di- Committee at least annually and provide timely (within 2 weeks reports of those meetings.
-Provide training in research techniques, seminar presentation, interpreting the literature of the trainee's discipline. writing, and reading and Be aware of the curricular and programmatic requirements of the support the trainee's completion of these requirements. ne trainee's degree and Support the trainee's regular attendance at seminars, worksho conferences. ps, and external Work with the trainee in achieving their career goals and provid approach to achieving a position after graduation. de advice on the timing and Support the trainee's research and stipend from my funds or as locating another source of support. ssist the trainee in Studer nt Name: Resea arch Mentor (Dissertation Chair): ; Signature: Date:
+Review the trainee's plans for developing transferable skills in research and general knowledge on an annual basis, at a mini mum.
+Ensure that my trainee has regular meet Committee at least annually and provide reports of those meetings. ings with his/her full dissertation advisory timely (within 2 weeks of each meeting) Provide training in research techniques, interpreting the literature of the trainee's seminar presentation, writing, and reading and discipline.
+Be aware of the curricular and programm support the trainee's completion of these natic requirements of the trainee's degree and requirements.
+Support the trainee's regular attendance conferences. at seminars, workshops, and external Work with the trainee in achieving their capproach to achieving a position after grant gran eareer goals and provide advice on the timing and aduation.
+Support the trainee's research and stipe locating another source of support. nd from my funds or assist the trainee in Student Name: Research Mentor (Dissertation Chair): Signature: Date: